lanzoninicola/commerce-theme/README.md

 The routing system is based on the file system.
 Each file represents a page and each directory represents a section.
 This theme support upto one level of sections.

-/routes: this is the folder that contains the routes files
+/routes: this is the folder that contains the templates files for the pages.

 ## REACTJS